 This concept for calculating the effective length of columns in frames was widely accepted for many years.

 Over the past few years, a lot of modifications have been proposed to this method due to its several assumptions and limitation.
-Most of these modifications have not yet been accepted in to the AISC provisions.
+Some of these modifications have been accepted into AISC provisions as Adjustments (Comm.
+7.2 Pages 16.1-513 and 16.1-514).

 One of the accepted modifications is the inelastic stiffness reduction factor.
 As presented earlier, G is a measure of the relative flexural rigidity of the columns (EIc/Lc) with respect to the beams (EIb/Lb)